Hometutorials

 cd ~/ansible-apache/

-3. Create a new file ansible.cfg
+3. Create an ansible.cfg file:

 nano ansible.cfg